azizfurqan/LPBN/README.md

 # LPBN

-This repository contains the code to implement link prediction in Bipartite temporal network.
+This repository contains the code to implement link prediction in a bipartite temporal network.